arthurweinmann/tinyveil/README.md

 - Javascript type assertions with some nice quirks
 - Object check against a type schema
 - A Websocket API class
-- A ChainCallbacks helper to avoid callback hell and use branching in the callback chain
+- An ASYNC helper to write async code without async/await and without callback hell.
 - An interesting alpha experiment of an HTML node type compiling to and from an HTMLElement recursively.
 It can then be used to generate HTMLElement of the same type but with a different content.

 # Status